Claude Simon

-Claude Simon ([klod simɔ̃]; 10 October 1913 – 6 July 2005) was a French novelist, and was awarded the 1985 Nobel Prize in Literature.
+Claude Eugène Henri Simon ([klod simɔ̃]; 10 October 1913 – 6 July 2005) was a French novelist and recipient of the 1985 Nobel Prize in Literature.

 Biography

 Claude Simon was born in Tananarive on the isle of Madagascar.
-His parents were French, his father being a career officer who was killed in the First World War.
+His parents were French, and his father was a career officer who was killed in the First World War.
 He grew up with his mother and her family in Perpignan in the middle of the wine district of Roussillon.
 Among his ancestors was a general from the time of the French Revolution.